civilcode/maintenance/README.md

 ### 3. Configure .env

     cp env.maintenance.sample .env.maintenance
+    mkdir maintenance
+    chmod o+x maintenance

 Configure the file for your application.
+The maintenance folder must have permission `x` set for everyone (otherwise nginx will not be able to read from it).

 ## Local testing